YashaPushak/GPS/README.md

 Golden Parameter Search (GPS) [Pushak & Hoos, 2020] is an automated algorithm congifuration procedure.
 That is, it seeks to optimize the performance of a target algorithm on a set of instances by automatically finding high-quality values for the parameters of the target algorithm.
-Currently, GPS only supports optimization of the running time of target algorithms.
-Solution quality optimization will be available soon.
+GPS can optimze the performance of an algorithm in terms of either the running time required to solve problem instances or the solution quality found by the target algorithm for the problem instances.

 GPS is the first automated algorithm configuration procedure to exploit recent insights into the structural properties of algorithm configuration landscapes [Pushak & Hoos, 2018].
 In particular, GPS assumes that each